enkidevs/curriculum/cpp/cpp-core/intro-to-cpp/first-program-cpp.md

 Ready for some code?

 It's time to create our first program!
-Let's create a `"Hello, World!"` one.

 `"Hello, World!"` is a simple program that prints the text `"Hello, World!"` to the screen.